ledinhdinh/Blog-Web/README.md

-This is personal project to introduce about myself.
+This is personal project to introduce myself.